- + Full freedive computer - depth, time, log, alarms

 A depth gauge shows current and maximum depth, typically alongside a timer.
 That's the minimum useful tool for freediving - it tells you how deep you went and how long you were down.

 A freedive computer does all of that plus: records a full depth profile per dive, tracks surface interval (time between dives), stores a dive log you can review later, and on better models, lets you set alarms for target depth or ascent time.
+For most recreational freedivers diving to 10-20m a few times a year, a basic computer or gauge is sufficient.
+For anyone training for depth or diving frequently, the additional data from a proper computer is genuinely useful.

 What the Numbers Mean in Practice

-Max depth display: Useful for knowing your personal best without having to check mentally while ascending.
+- Useful for knowing your personal best without having to check mentally while ascending.
 Most computers freeze the max depth reading and display it alongside current depth.

-Surface interval timer: Critical if you’re doing repetitive dives.
+- Critical if you're doing repetitive dives.
 The standard safe practice is a surface interval at least twice the dive time.
 A computer that tracks this removes the mental overhead.

-Depth alarm: Set it 2-3m above your target depth and it prompts you to start turning around.
+- Set it 2-3m above your target depth and it prompts you to start turning around.
 Removes one distraction from the dive.

-Dive log: Useful for tracking progress over weeks and months.
-Without data, most divers have a vague sense of improvement but can’t measure it.
+- Useful for tracking progress over weeks and months.
+Without data, most divers have a vague sense of improvement but can't measure it.

 Our Picks

-- Serious depth training or regular diving: Suunto D4f.
+- Suunto D4f.
 The alarms and log justify the price.

 Best Freedive Computer - Depth, Dive Log & Alarms